-Upon receipt of an application at the DCYA, each applicant organisation will be assigned a unique identification code.
-This unique identification code will be firstly communicated by the DCYA to the ETB, and ETB to organisations in an acknowledgment receipt and must be used on all future correspondence relating to the UBU Your Place Your Space scheme.
+Upon receipt of an application at the DCEDIY, each applicant organisation will be assigned a unique identification code.
+This unique identification code will be firstly communicated by the DCEDIY to the ETB, and ETB to organisations in an acknowledgment receipt and must be used on all future correspondence relating to the UBU Your Place Your Space scheme.
+The UID assigned in cycle 1 will be retained in cycle 2 for successful applicant organisations previously receiving UBU funding.

-11.2.2 DCYA review and decision
+11.2.2 DCEDIY review and decision